Moo Shu Chicken

 Serving Suggestions

-While you can certainly enjoy this moo-shu chicken on its own, I highly suggest serving it with a yummy side or wrapped up in something tasty.
+While you can certainly enjoy this moo-shu chicken on its own with a sizzling rice soup, I highly suggest serving it with a yummy side or wrapped up in something tasty.
 Here are some of my favorite ways to serve this Chinese classic.

 • Lettuce cups.
 Treat your body to a light, refreshing meal by scooping this moo shu chicken up with some crispy leaves of romaine or butter lettuce.